University of Arizona Campus • March 14 -15, 2020 • 9:30am to 5:30pm

-Matthew McGough is the author of "The Lazarus Files: A Cold Case Investigation," about the 1986 murder of Tucson native Sherri Rasmussen by an LAPD officer.
+Matthew McGough is the author of "The Lazarus Files: A Cold Case Investigation," a book about the 1986 murder of Tucson native Sherri Rasmussen by an LAPD officer.
 Formerly a writer for NBC’s Law & Order, McGough lives in Los Angeles.

 April 2019 ISBN 9780805095593